thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

-Enrichment Nodes are used to add additional information about the message originator, related originator entities, and other contextual data into the message or its metadata for further processing steps within the rule chain.
+Enrichment Nodes are used to include additional information about the message originator, entities related to originator, and other contextual data into the message or its metadata for further processing steps within the rule chain.
 You may find list of available nodes below.

 * TOC